sara-nl/sdrdocs/source/Pages/basic-usage.md

 -->

-## <a name="logging-in"></a> Logging inLogin with your user credentials in the [login page of the Data Repository Service](https://tdr-test.surfsara.nl/user/login).## <a name="homepage"></a> HomepageAfter logging in to your account, you will be redirected to your homepage where you can quickly deposit or create collections of data.
+## <a name="logging-in"></a> Logging inLogin with your user credentials in the [Login](https://tdr-test.surfsara.nl/user/login) page of the Data Repository Service.

+If you do not have access, go to [Obtaining Access](obtain-access.md) page for more information.## <a name="homepage"></a> HomepageAfter logging in to your account, you will be redirected to your homepage where you can quickly deposit or create collections of data.

 **Deposit**